treydock/gpfs_exporter/README.md

 The flag `--collector.waiter.exclude` defines a regular expression of waiter names to exclude.

+The flag `--collector.waiter.log-reason` can enable logging of waiter reasons.
+The reason can produce very high cardinality so it is not included in metrics.

 ### mmdf

 Due to the time it can take to execute mmdf that is an executable provided that can be used to collect mmdf via cron.
 See `gpfs_mmdf_exporter`.